Posts in the “scala” category

 Scala: What is the Nothing data type?

-In Scala, Nothing is called a bottom type, which means it is a sub-type of every other type in the Scala type system.
+In Scala, the Nothing type is called a bottom type, which means it is a sub-type of every other type in the Scala type system.
 It is also specifically a data type that has no instances.

 In practical use, Nothing is used to indicate that a computation or function will never produce a result normally, either because it throws an exception, enters an infinite loop, or encounters some other abnormal termination.